Kish Air Flight 7170: Passengers and crew

 There were 40 passengers on board, including one infant.
 Most of the passengers were migrant workers.
 Many on board were going to renew their work visas, as the permit regulations in UAE at the time required workers to renew their visas outside the country.
 The flight was frequented by migrant workers from UAE who were intending to renew their visas in the Iranian resort island of Kish as Kish Island was designated by Iranian authorities as a free trade zone and no visa was required prior to arrival.
 The tickets were also cheap and the island was also a popular tourist destination with abundant affordable accommodation.

 Reports indicated that there were people of at least 12 nationalities, in which the majority were Iranians.

 Officials stated that the three survivors of the crash consisted of one Egyptian, one Filipino and one Iranian.
 The Filipino survivor was found to be conscious and stable, while the other two were in serious condition.
 The survivors were reportedly seated in the middle section of the aircraft.

 There were 6 crew members on board, consisting of 2 cockpit crew, 2 cabin crew and 2 security personnel.
-The commander of the flight was Captain Ahmed Hosseini.
+The commander of the flight was 48-year-old Captain Ahmed Hosseini.
 He had a total flying experience of 6,440 hours, of which more than 1,500 hours were on the Fokker 50.
 He was a former military pilot.
-The co-pilot was First Officer Panahian.
+The co-pilot was 50-year-old First Officer Nemat Panahian.
 He had accumulated a total flying experience of nearly 4,000 hours, of which 517 hours were on the Fokker 50.